Register your maatschap

 4. Make an appointment online

 Have you completed the registration form?
 Then you can immediately make an appointment at a KVK office of your choice.
-You can easily change or cancel the appointment online.
+You can only make, change, or cancel the appointment online.

 Log in again with DigiD.
 Choose lopende inschrijving ('current registration') and then inschrijving bewerken ('edit registration') to edit your registration.
 Or click the bin icon to delete everything.
 If you have made an appointment, that will be deleted, too.

-You can schedule an appointment only after you have completely filled in the registration form.
-All partners must come in person to identify themselves.
+You can make an appointment online after you have completely filled in the registration form.

 FAQs about making an appointment